A higher/bigger gear will not make you go faster

 And if you've already got an 11-tooth in back (as many bikes come with stock), don't expect a receptive audience at your local bike shop as you're trying to explain your need for a bigger gear so you can go faster.
 Don't take my word for it.
 Read what Kevin Metcalfe, a top racer (if 10,000 people read this post, there might, maybe, be a single person faster than him), has to say about gearing.
 And a discussion in a triathlon group on the same subject.

-Thanks for listening- Mike Jacoubowsky, former racer, present-day bicycle retailer, long-time cyclist and more patient than I should be entertaining people who think they need higher gears.
+Thanks for listening- Mike Jacoubowsky, former racer, present-day bicycle retailer, long-time cyclist and frequently entertaining people who think they need higher gears.